mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Arm twist angle modifier: +30.0 %

 Quirk name: `HYPER-EXT-ACTUATOR`
+<h2 id="HYPER-EXT-ACTUATOR-DVS">Hyper-Extending Actuators</h2>
+This 'Mech can rotate its arms in an extremely wide horizontal arc.

+Quirk name: `HYPER-EXT-ACTUATOR-DVS`
 <h2 id="hyper-extending-actuators">Hyper-Extending Actuators</h2>
 This BattleMech's actuators are hyper-mobile, allowing the 'Mech to aim at targets outside the normal field of fire.